sunnypatel2141/StockTracker/README.md

 # StockTracker
-This app allows user to enter symbol for a company and get real-time svalue of stock of the company.
+This app allows user to enter symbol for a company and get real-time value of stock of the company.